jmbertin/Ft_ssl_md5/README.md

 # Ft_ssl

-This program provides an implementation of popular cryptographic hashing algorithms, including MD5 and SHA256.
+This program provides an implementation of popular cryptographic hashing algorithms, including MD5, SHA256 and Whirlpool.
 It allows users to generate hash digests of strings, files, or standard input.

 ## Getting Started
 These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.